Go to the profile of Commission Factory

 Many cashback users already have purchase intent and are looking for that extra incentive.
 These users will choose to shop with an advertiser that provides the most value.
 In this way, purchases made via cashback promotions satisfy customers and advertisers alike.

 Since their inception, cashback promotions have established a way to increase sales and reward the customer for their purchase without discounting products and devaluing a retailer's proposition.
-In this way, working with cashback means a win for businesses and buyers alike.
+Hence, working with cashback means a win for businesses and buyers alike.

 New Audience Reach